In Officer Education .

 Active Duty Requirements:

-Scholarship midshipmen commissioned in the Navy or Marine Corps serve on active duty for a minimum of five years.
-College Program midshipmen commissioned in the Navy or Marine Corps serve a minimum of three years.
-In some cases, following commissioning, specialized training such as aviation or nuclear power will add additional active duty requirements.
+Scholarship midshipmen commissioned in the Navy serve on active duty for a minimum of five years; Marine Corps commissionees serve a minimum of four years.
+College Program midshipmen commissioned in the Navy serve a minimum of three years; Marine Corps serve three and a half years.
+In some cases, following commissioning, optional specialized training such as aviation or nuclear power schools will add additional active duty requirements.

 Graduates have the opportunity to request the community they prefer prior to graduation.
 These requests are given careful consideration, and every effort is made to assign newly commissioned officers to their community of choice.